Vector bundles on Fano threefolds of genus 7 and Brill-Noether loci: Preliminaries

 Now choose a $9$-dimensional vector subspace $A$ of $\s^{+}$, and consider its ($7$-dimensional) orthogonal space $B = A^{\perp} \subset \s^{-}$ under the duality $(\s^{+})^* \cong \s^{-}$.
 We define:

-If the subspace $A$ is general enough, then $X$ is a smooth prime Fano threefold of genus $7$, and any such threefold is obtained in this way.
-In particular we have $K_X=-H_X$, $H_X^3=12$.
+If the subspace $A$ is general enough, then $X$ is smooth and it turns out that it is a prime Fano threefold of genus $7$, in particular we have $K_X=-H_X$, $H_X^3=12$.
+Further, any such prime Fano threefold of genus $7$ is obtained in this way.
 In turn, the curve $\Gamma$ is a smooth canonical curve of genus $7$, called the {\em homologically projective dual curve} of $X$.
 By \cite[Table 1]{mukai:curves-symmetric-I}, we know that the curve $\Gamma$ is not trigonal nor tetragonal and $W^2_{1,6}$ is empty.
 Moreover, a general curve of genus $7$ is of this kind.